bvbohnen/X4_Customizer/Documentation.md

       - Defaults to False.

     Logging:
+    * live_editor_log_file_name
+      - String, name a json file which the live editor (tracking hand edits in the gui) will save patches to, and reload from.
+      - Patches will capture any hand edits made by the user.
+      - File is located in the output extension folder.
+      - Defaults to 'live_editor_log.json'
     * plugin_log_file_name
-      - String, name a text file to write plugin output messages to; content depends on plugins run.
+      - String, name of a text file to write plugin output messages to; content depends on plugins run.
       - File is located in the output extension folder.
       - Defaults to 'plugin_log.txt'
     * customizer_log_file_name
-      - String, name a json file to write customizer log information to, including a list of files written.
+      - String, name a json file to write customizer log information to, including a list of files written, information that will be loaded on the next run to guide the file handling logic.
       - File is located in the output extension folder.
       - Defaults to 'customizer_log.json'
     * log_source_paths